masapir/Exercises-in-Computation/README.md

 In addition to thinking about computation, Julia, and programming, we are interested in exploring the use of computation to gain further insight into math and physics concepts.

-To begin our study we will follow discussions in Abelson & Sussman's Structure and Interpretation of Computer Programs while learning the Julia language.

 ## Julia Set Up

 We work with Julia directly in IJulia notebooks.